Deep dark super moist and decadent chocolate cake that just melts in your mouth. What’s not to love?😋😋😋

 So then my quest began.
 I tried a couple of recipes.
 Some cakes came out A-OK, some were just meh!
 Then I came across the recipe below, tried it and boom!
 There it was … ultra-moist, dark, rich, with an intense chocolatey taste and aroma … absolute winner!
 This has been my go-to chocolate cake recipe ever since and I have used it so many times I can almost do it with my eyes closed!
-I have become quite the sensation among my loved ones where requests for my chocolate cake have sky-rocketed.
-What can I say, I’m quite proud of myself.💪🏾
+I am quite the sensation with my loved ones where requests for my chocolate cake are never-ending.
+What can I say, I’m pretty damn proud of myself.

 I’m well aware that cake mixes can be great because they are convenient and the results are almost always guaranteed, as they produce very moist and light cakes.
 But with this from-scratch recipe, you are guaranteed the same, except, your cake is darker, richer, fluffier and has a more intense chocolate flavour.

-I am no baking pro (far from it if you ask me), but I have learnt some key factors that have helped me obtain a really delectable and rich chocolate cake every time I set out baking.
+I am no baking pro (far from it if you ask me), but there are some key elements that help me obtain a really delectable and rich chocolate cake every time I set out baking.

 Buttermilk: It balances the rich qualities from the cocoa and the sweetness from the sugar, and is also used to facilitate a strong leavening reaction with the baking soda.
 If you want a very moist melt-in-your-mouth chocolate cake, buttermilk is the way to go.
 If you can’t get buttermilk at your local grocery store, mix 1 or 2 tablespoon(s) of white vinegar or lemon juice in your regular milk and let it sit for about 5 minutes.
 The milk will get thicker and clumpy and is ready to use.

-Vegetable oil: Personally, I love to use butter when baking; but for this cake, vegetable oil just seems to always work better, to obtain the type of moistness I want in a chocolate cake.
-I prefer to use canola oil for this recipe because they are all lightweight and odourless vegetable oils, but grapeseed, peanut or cottonseed oil are also great choices if you happen to have any of them on hand.
+Vegetable oil: Personally, I love to use butter when baking; but for this cake, vegetable oil just seems to always work better, to obtain the type of moistness I want in a cake.
+I prefer to use canola, safflower or sunflower oil for this recipe because they are all lightweight and odourless vegetable oils, but grapeseed, peanut or cottonseed oil are also great choices if you happen to have any of them on hand.